jdeb9/jdeb9.github.io/README.md

 # jdeb9.github.io

+Static single page site written with jQuery.
+I did terrible things involving grabbing hidden pieces of HTML and rendering them on event.

-jQuery portfolio.
-I wrote this very quickly quite a while ago and is overdue for a complete remake.
+I wrote this very quickly quite a while ago, never fully finished, and is due for a complete remake.